animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Definition 4**: $\Omega \sim \mathrm{R}$ is a physics model.

-In this case, $y$ is the observable universe, the qualia that informs us of its exitence.
+In this case, $y$ is the observable universe, the qualia that informs us of its existence.

 ---